 While recreational marijuana remains illegal in California, the state’s medical marijuana program has found huge success.
 With the success of the market, eager entrepreneurs are racing to open dispensaries all across the state.
 But would-be business owners are finding their dreams dashed after discovering most, if not all, local, state, and federal laws consider any for-profit dispensaries run by non-medical consumers illegal.

 Some cities, like Oakland, have put a cap on the number of licensed dispensaries.
 Other cities, like Los Angeles, have enacted moratoriums banning new dispensaries altogether.
 More cities, still, are deliberately devising regulations so strict as to make it nearly impossible to open or operate a dispensary.

-So if dispensaries are quickly going the way of the dodo, where are all these patients getting their medicine?
+So if dispensaries are quickly going the way of the dodo, where are all these consumers getting their marijuana prodcuts?
 The answer: collectives.

 What is a collective?

 California State law doesn’t explicitly define collectives.
-In the simplest terms, a collective is a place where medical marijuana providers can legally distribute medicine to patients.
-Both providers and recipients must be qualified patients and members of the collective itself.
+In the simplest terms, a collective is a place where medical marijuana providers can legally distribute medicine to consumers.
+Both providers and recipients must be qualified medical cardholders and members of the collective itself.
 However, State law gives no explanation as to how these collectives should operate.

 According to the guidelines put forth by the California Attorney General’s office,